 - b.
 If needed, enter a name for the floor system. - c.
-Do one of the following: - Click + Floor to add a top floor to the floor system.
-You can enter the height of the top floor in the box next to the button. - Click + Floors based on grid to create floors automatically based on the grid levels. - d.
-If needed, change the default names of the floors. - e.
-Define the z coordinates for the floors by selecting the boundary coordinates from the list, or by entering suitable coordinates in the boundary coordinate boxes. - f.
-Select a building or a section in which the floor system is used from the list in the box at the top right.
+Do one of the following: - Click to add a top floor to the floor system.
+You can enter the height of the top floor in the box next to the button. - Click + Floors based on grid to create floors automatically based on the grid levels.